Temperature-Dependent Dielectric Function of Calcium Fluoride: Dielectric Function of C a F 2

 is the reduced temperature.
 The value of $T_0 = 293\,{\rm K}$ (as opposed to, say, $T_0 = 295\,{\rm K}$) is used here for room temperature, in accordance with Refs.~\cite{MoEtAl2022,MoEtAl2025erratum}.

-The identification is as follows: The $\omega_k$ are the resonance frequencies, the $\gamma_k$ are the width parameters, the $\gamma'_k$ are the radiation-reaction parameters, and the parameters $a_k$ represent the amplitudes.
-The relation of the generalized Sellmeier model (Lorentz--Dirac model) given in Eq.~\eqref{master} to coupled oscillators and radiative reaction is discussed in Ref.~\cite{DaUlJe2025coupled}.
+The identification is as follows: The $\omega_k$ are the resonance frequencies, the $\gamma_k$ are the width parameters, the $\gamma'_k$ are the parameters of our model, and the parameters $a_k$ represent the amplitudes.
+The relation of the RRCO model given in Eq.~\eqref{master} to coupled oscillators and radiative reaction is discussed in Ref.~\cite{DaUlJe2025coupled}.